-I am an Associate Professor of Computer Science at York College of Pennsylvania.
-I teach a variety of courses here, specifically introductory programming, programming languages, software engineering, and various electives (including parallel and distributed computing).
+I am an Associate Professor and Coordinator of Computer Science at York College of Pennsylvania.
+I teach a variety of courses here, specifically introductory programming, programming languages, and various electives.

 What I'm Working On